jtpio/gt-notebook-2024/index.md

 ---

-# ⌛ Reproducibility time capsule
+# ⌛ Towards a reproducible time capsule?

 - WebAssembly is a web standard
 - Runnable for much longer than native binary packages